tc39/test262/INTERPRETING.md

 ### `includes`

-One or more files whose content must be evaluated in the test realm's global scope prior to test execution.
+One or more files whose content must be evaluated in the test realm's global scope prior to test execution, after the files listed in the [Test262-Defined Bindings](#test262-defined-bindings) section and the file listed for the `async` flag below.
+They must be included in the order given in the source.
 These files are located within the `harness/` directory of the Test262 project.

 *Example*